ApurvP13/Mental-Maths-Trainer/README.md

 That's it!
 No additional setup or dependencies required.

+## OR (without cloning)
+1. Download the zip file
+2. Extract and click open on the `Math trainer.hmtl` file to run it.

 ## How to Use

 1. Select a mode (Addition, Subtraction, or Multiplication)